HeadphoneCairn/Roudi/README.md

 ![ROUDI](screenshots/ROUDI_x2.png)

-Roudi is a **ROU**ter for mi**DI** messages, created for the [Blokas midiboy](https://blokas.io/midiboy/).
+Roudi is a **ROU**ter for mi**DI** messages, created for the [Blokas Midiboy](https://blokas.io/midiboy/).

-I wrote this to make it easier to use my digital piano as a master keyboard.
+I use my digital piano as a master keyboard.
+Sadly, like many digital pianos, it has very limited MIDI capabilities.
-Without having to go through a computer.
+So, I wrote Roudi to overcome these issues without having to go through a computer.

 Highlights:
 - Easily switch the output channel.
 Name the channels.
 - Setup splits and layers.
 - Filter out unwanted MIDI messages.
+- Analyse messages using the MIDI monitor.
 - Map pitchbend to aftertouch.
 - Setup a velocity curve for your master keyboard.
-- Auto save of settings.
+- Auto save.
-- Includes a MIDI monitor.

 Lowlights:
 - Only DIN MIDI, no USB MIDI.
-- Due to the limitations of the midiboy, Roudi is somewhat limited in functionality and ease of use.
+- Due to the limitations of the Midiboy, Roudi is somewhat limited in functionality and ease of use.
-  Because most of the program storage space has been used, it will be quite hard to add extra functionality.
+  Most of the program storage space is used by Roudi, so, it will be quite hard to add extra functionality.

 # Changelog